hummingbot/hummingbot-site/docs/academy-content/posts/using-osmosis-with-hummingbot/index.md

 status
 ```

+!!!
+Note
+    The `status` command currently has a [issue](https://github.com/hummingbot/gateway/issues/294) with amm_v3_lp strategy.

 ## Known Issues

+- V1 Strategy compatibility for amm_arb and amm_v3_lp are in development.
 - The fee tier ‘LOWEST’ is not supported and will result in an error.
 - In some cases, the token pair must be in alphabetical order.
-- PoolPrice rpc host may time out intermittently which results in an error 500.
+- PoolPrice RPC may time out intermittently which results in an error 500.

 ## Potential Improvements

 If you are interested in contributing or funding a bounty for development of additional features or improvements for this connector or related strategies, please feel free to contact [Pecunia.Finance](mailto:pecuniafinancedao@protonmail.com).

+- V1 strategy bugs
+- V2 strategy development
+- Data Feed
 - Custom CLMM range input (strategy development - amm_lp_v3 or new)
 - Future Osmosis Development (https://forum.osmosis.zone/c/site-feedback/2)